anyaevostinar/anyaevostinar.github.io/classes/257-s25/syllabus.md

 * Exemplary (the submission demonstrates achievement of the learning objective(s) at a higher level (e.g. more nuance, sophistication, etc).)

-An important aspect of specifications grading is revision. **You may revise any group or individual deliverable up until the end of exams.** Learning is not a linear process, and learning involves making mistakes and learning from them.
+An important aspect of specifications grading is revision. **You may revise any group or individual deliverable up until the end of classes.** Learning is not a linear process, and learning involves making mistakes and learning from them.
 You may revise and resubmit a deliverable at least once, within a week after its assessment has been released.
 I will keep the higher of the {original, revised} levels (though if you end up with a revised submission at a lower level than the original, we should meet to discuss it).
-You may further revise that deliverable before the final submission and [request additional feedback via this form](https://docs.google.com/forms/d/e/1FAIpQLSeQzRc5ADqSZzfvTaN_9b3PRTcgniYoyja8Ap3NzcfJ8y-bJQ/viewform?usp=sf_link).
+You may further revise that deliverable before the final submission and [request additional feedback via this form]().
 However, **you may only request one additional individual and team assessment per week**.

 ### How this translates to course grades